An efficient Monte Carlo method for valid prior-free possibilistic statistical inference: Conclusion

 According to \citet{cui.hannig.im}, the IM framework is a fundamental advancement in statistical inference.
 To date, these advances have mostly been foundational, theoretical, and methodological, with practically important computational advances unfortunately dragging behind.
 The present paper breaks that trend by offering new, simple, and computationally Monte Carlo sampling-driven procedures for approximating various summaries of the IM's possibilistic output.
 The non-trivial numerical examples presented here highlight the accuracy of the proposed Monte Carlo approximations which are achieved at just a tiny fraction---seconds versus minutes---of the time required to evaluate the IM output directly using naive, brute-force strategies.

-The key innovation, motivated in part by \citet{calibrated.boostrap}, is to stitch together a collection of simple but individually-inadequate approximations into a superior meta-approximation.
-Here, for the individual approximations, I'm using the variational-like strategy put forward recently in \citet{imvar.ext}, rather than the bootstrap-based strategy offered in \citet{calibrated.boostrap}, because the former is computationally simpler than the latter.
-There may, however, be applications in which the additional flexibility offered by the bootstrap-based strategy is worth the extra computational costs.
+The key innovation is to stitch together a collection of simple but individually-inadequate approximations into a superior meta-approximation.
+Here, for the individual approximations, I'm using the strategy advanced in \citet{imvar.ext}, rather than the bootstrap-based strategy offered in \citet{calibrated.boostrap}, because the former is computationally simpler than the latter.
+There may, however, be applications in which the additional flexibility offered by a bootstrap-based strategy is worth the extra computational costs.
+This question/topic will be investigated elsewhere.

 The results here mark a first and important step in a series of developments leading to an IM toolbox for more-or-less off-the-shelf use by practitioners.
-The obvious next step is the development of general-purpose software for those common models---like the ones considered as examples in Sections~\ref{S:examples} and \ref{S:application} above---often encountered in applications.
+The obvious next step is the development of general-purpose software for those common models---like the ones in the above examples---often encountered in applications.
 A natural next step would be extending the methods proposed here in various directions.
-This includes to general non- and semiparametric models, where there may not be a likelihood function \citep[e.g.,][]{cella.martin.imrisk}, which is well within reach since the application in Section~\ref{S:application} involved a semiparametric model.
+This includes extensions to general non- and semiparametric models, where there may not be a likelihood function \citep[e.g.,][]{cella.martin.imrisk}, which is well within reach.
 This would also include problems that involve ``model uncertainty,'' i.e., where all or part of what's unknown and to be learned is the underlying model structure.
 A good example of this is mixture models, where the number of mixture components is unknown.
 Structure learning problems often require regularization, since the data alone cannot rule out overly-complex models, so this leads naturally into extensions of the proposed computational framework to accommodate cases with what \citet{martin.partial, martin.partial2} has referred to as ``partial prior information.''
 Finally, while the new proposal here, and the ideas in \citet{imvar.ext} and elsewhere that it's built on, aren't specific to models involving low-dimensional unknowns, there are sure to be challenges associated with scaling up this proposal to handle high-dimensional problems.
 My current suggestion is to focus this effort on improving the efficiency and/or flexibility of the variational approximation in Section~\ref{SS:computation}.